fedarko/strainFlye/README.md

 ### Scenario 2: I'm interested in developing strainFlye's source code

 This is mostly the same as Scenario 1 up until the last few steps.
-Following these instructions will make it easier to edit the tool's source code.

 ```bash
 # Download the YAML file describing the conda packages we'll install